 OUR FOX CONTROL SERVICES

-At Animal Pest Management Services, we have the necessary training, licences and experience to execute fox shooting, poisoning and trapping to an industry-leading standard.
-Based in Western Australia, South Australia and Victoria, we feral fox control services cater to clients in every state.
+At Animal Pest Management Services, we have the necessary training, licences and experience to conduct fox shooting, poisoning and trapping to an industry-leading standard.
+Based in Western Australia, our fox control services cater to clients in every state.

 At Pretty Pool Beach in Port Hedland, foxes predated on 88% of marine turtle nests during 2009.
 With the close proximity of houses, the use of poison baits was not feasible.
 Trapping by APMS removed all the foxes in 6 days, reducing the turtle predation level by foxes to zero.
 Ongoing programs have continued this success for the past 7 seasons.